Optimal Computation in Anonymous Dynamic Networks: Leaderless and Stabilizing Algorithms

-We will now give a certificate of correctness that can be used to turn the stabilizing algorithm of \cref{t:noleadstab} into a terminating algorithm.
-The certificate relies on a-priori knowledge of the dynamic disconnectivity $T$ and an upper bound $N$ on the size of the network $n$; these assumptions are justified by \cref{o:timeimposs} and \cref{t:knowN}, respectively.
+We will now give a certificate of correctness that can be used to turn the stabilizing algorithm of \cref{s:stableaderless} into a terminating algorithm.
+The certificate relies on a-priori knowledge of the dynamic disconnectivity $\tau$ and an upper bound $N$ on the size of the network $n$; these assumptions are justified by \cref{o:timeimposs2} and \cref{t:knowN}, respectively.
+Again, \cref{t:lower1} shows that our algorithm is asymptotically optimal.